webcreaterRam/boundless-insights/README.md

 # Boundless Insights

 Welcome to **Boundless Insights** – a modern, responsive blog platform designed for sharing knowledge, stories, and perspectives across a wide range of topics.
-This project is built with clean HTML, CSS, JavaScript, Tailwind CSS and GSAP, offering a robust foundation for personal blogging or further web development.
+This project is built with clean HTML, CSS, JavaScript, Tailwind CSS, offering a robust foundation for personal blogging or further web development.

 ---